Crate training a puppy makes toilet training simpler and also gives the youngster a 'safe' space of their own

 Try to avoid using the crate as a punishment, although I will put the puppy away if they need some time out if they are getting overly boisterous.
 (Fran Ardley.)

 Dogs find it uncomfortable and a little stressful to urinate or defecate where they sleep so by keeping a puppy in a crate when she is young, she is less likely to mess.
 She will still have limited control of her bodily functions, so by carrying her outside approximately every hour and rewarding her every time she goes to the loo in the desired area will work wonders.
 Using paper, puppy pads and so on only confuses the dog.
 One minute you are praising them for going to the loo inside and the next you tell them it is wrong.

 Don’t assume that the puppy will need to go to the loo in the night.
 While they do have tiny bladders and will probably have the odd accident, sensible timing of their feeds can help them in the early weeks of training.
 Ensure their last feed is early enough that they have time to defecate before bedtime.
 You could take them out at around 11pm and then let them out again about 6am.
 Don’t be tempted to have a 3am regular toilet break – you could be introducing it as a habit that will be hard to break.

 Crates also control chewing

-I ensure every puppy has plenty of mental stimulation and plenty of chew toys when left alone, but it seems that some dogs are just chewers.
-They all grow out of it in their own time so I feel it is an argument not worth having.
+Ensure every puppy has plenty of mental stimulation and plenty of chew toys when left alone.
+All dogs grow out of chewing in their own time.
 A crate or kennel prevents any damage or dangerous situations for the puppy.